 HoseandFittings.com Shipping Policy

 Having a total cost of an order, including taxes and freight, is what many people are looking for at checkout from an e-commerce site.
 Coming up with freight rates for the 200,000+ SKUs that we offer is challenging.
 We estimate those freight charges based on a percentage of the dollar amount of the order.
+That estimate is invoiced on the initial order shipment.
+Any back orders on estimated freight orders does not have freight added to those invoices.
 It’s not our intention to make money with our shipping.
 But, it is our intention to cover those costs.

 Sometimes the freight charges look ridiculous.
 An example is a small expensive part.
 The cost to ship is much less than the formula.
 In those cases you should read further, Ways to Control Freight Cost.